Princekrcoder/Portfolio/README.md

 # Portfolio
-This is my first project using html and css
+This is my first project using html css and js